Light in painting: Chronological factor

 Generally, the chronological setting of a scene has been linked to its narrative correlate, albeit in an approximate manner and with certain licenses on the part of the artist.
 Practically until the 19th century, it was not until the industrial civilization, thanks to the advances in artificial lighting, that a complete and exact use of the entire time zone was achieved, thanks to the advances in artificial illumination.
 But just as in the contemporary age time has had a more realistic component, in the past it was more of a narrative factor, accompanying the action represented: dawn was a time of travel or hunting; noon, of action or its subsequent rest; dusk, of return or reflection; night was sleep, fear or adventure, or fun and passion; birth was morning, death was night.

 The temporal dimension began to gain relevance in the 17th century, when artists such as Claude Lorrain and Salvator Rosa began to detach landscape painting from a narrative context and to produce works in which the protagonist was nature, with the only variations being the time of day or the season of the year.
-This new conception developed with 18th century's Vedutism and 19th century's Romantic landscape, and culminated with the Impressionism.
+This new conception developed with 18th-century Vedutism and 19th-century Romantic landscape, and culminated with Impressionism.

 The first light of the day is that of dawn, sunrise or aurora (sometimes the aurora, which would be the first brightness of the sky, is differentiated from dawn, which would correspond to sunrise).
 Until the 17th century, dawn appeared only in small pieces of landscape, usually behind a door or a window, but was never used to illuminate the foreground.
 The light of dawn generally has a spherical effect, so until the appearance of Leonardo's aerial perspective it was not widely used.
 In his Dictionary of the Fine Arts of Design (1797), Francesco Milizia states that: